-Manage Your Fear – There is Creativity Living Beyond Fear
+Manage Your Fear – There is Creative Living Beyond Fear

 Moving Beyond Your Fear

-So many times in my own life I have let fear hold me back in my health journey.
+How do you move beyond fear?
+Where do you even start?
+It feels like fear sneakily creeps its way into my life and I don’t even know it!
+So many times in my own life I have let fear hold me back in my health journey, too.

-If I have a busy day for example: I might be afraid I have to eat breakfast because what if there is not any food around at lunchtime (We live in America – like that is going to happen right ?!) 😀.
-Another “dumb” fear I let creep in on my health journey – I better change my plan to start eating better today and put it off until tomorrow – because today we are going to go out to eat and I don’t want to fail the 1st day.
+For example, if I have a busy day: I might feel extra anxiety to not miss breakfast because there may not be any food around at lunchtime (We live in America – like that is going to happen right ?!). 😀 Another “unrealistic” fear I let seep into my health journey – I better change my plan to start eating better today and put it off until tomorrow – because today we are going to go out to eat and I don’t want to fail the 1st day.
 Or how about this one – do you ever do this?
-I better not get up and exercise early today because then I’ll be too tired this evening and I have a big day ahead of me… I’m sure these things never happen to you though… 😄
+I better not get up and exercise early today because then I’ll be too tired this evening and I have a big day ahead of me… I’m sure these things never happen to you, though… 😄

 😨 Wow!
 Really?!
-This podcast really spoke to me on so many levels so let me see if I can explain what I got out of this one piece of her book:
+This podcast really spoke to me on so many levels so I’d like to pass on what I got out of this one excerpt of her book:

 Fear is a Necessary Companion